amsavarthan/media-toolbox/README.md

 Downloading videos from YouTube is disable by default.
 To enable it follow the procedure below:
 1. Open the app
-2. Click on the three dot menu in the Home Screen
+2. Click on the logo for 11 times
-3. Click About
-4. Click 5 times on our app logo to unlock YouTube

 ## Developer